Blakesands/CH32V003_SF_SOLAR_LIGHT/README.md

     Charging is confirmed by the "Blips" of the Battery Indicator.

-    •  1 Flash: Trickle Charging - Angle me into the sun!
+    •  1 Blip: Trickle Charging - Angle me into the sun!

-    •  2 Flashes: More than 10mA Charging
+    •  2 Blips: More than 10mA Charging

-    •  3 Flashes: More than 30mA Charging - Well Done!
+    •  3 Blips: More than 30mA Charging - Well Done!
 I should be charged by the end of the day.